+The visitor center and museum building was designed to be an interpretive experience that embodied the historic style of the mission churches in the area.
 In 1935, a group of National Park Service employees mounted an expedition to collect architectural information about churches in northern Sonora.
-The purpose -- to build a visitor center for Tumacacori that embodied the historic style of the mission churches in the area.
 Architectural features such as the carved wooden doors, arched portales, and corbels are details brought from this expedition to Mexico.
-A veritable alphabet soup (CCC, WPA, CWA, PWA, HABS, etc.) worked to complete the visitor center building in 1937, the museum in 1939, and the courtyard garden shortly after.

 Also in the museum stand lifesized models of mission priests -- so lifelike, they are known to give visitors a bit of a fright!